 v0.75

-Some features (hivemind, full artifact execution) are on the roadmap.
-The core platform (paper search, submission, AI research jobs) is live and functional.
+Some advanced features are still on the roadmap.
+The core platform (paper search, submission, and linear AI research jobs) is live and functional.
 See Known Limitations for current caveats.

 Browsing and searching papers is free, no account needed.
 Sign up to submit papers or run jobs.